Aviation Relations

 The Bottom Line

 FAA grant eligibility now includes cybersecurity readiness.
-This isn't a future requirement—it's happening now.
+This isn't a future requirement.
+It's happening now.

 You don't need perfect security.
 You need documented, reasonable measures appropriate to your airport's size and operations.